F2F Health Matters

 Three open calls will be launched according to the following calendar.

-F2F Health Matters project has selected Japan as its second target country.
-Apply now for its internationalisation supports to Japan!
+After Canada and Japan, F2F Health Matters project has selected United Arab Emirates as its third target country.
+Apply now for its internationalisation supports to UAE!
+The internationalisation mission to Arab market will probably take place between January and February 2024.
 Stay tuned and follow us on social media for the next steps.

 |Call nº||Call opens||Call closes||Eligibility verification||Notification of shortlisted SMEs||Applications evaluation||Notification on selection|